 The key to achieving his goal was using fractionalized shares.
 So trades for high-priced stocks can be done in small dollar amounts.
 Meanwhile, the ability to fund an account with gift cards and the user-friendly platforms make trading so easy; even a child could do it.

-Founded in 2010, Stockpile, Inc. is a relatively young company in the investment world.
+Founded in 2010, SP Inc. is a relatively young company in the investment world.
 If you are using Stockpile for micro investing and gifting, you will be doing business with Stockpile Gifts, Inc. and Stockpile Investments, Inc., who are wholly-owned subsidiaries of Stockpile, Inc.

 You’ll also likely be using the Stockpile App.
 You can’t be a young company without a cool app.

-An app to make it easy for beginners, kids, and millennials, to learn stock trading, invest in stocks or to “gift” stocks.
+An app to make it easy for beginners, kids, and millennials, to learn stock market trading, invest in stocks or to “gift” stocks.

 The mobile app has all the functionality of the desktop platform.
 Stockpile offers the app for both Android and iOS devices.
 You may download it directly from the App Store or Google Play.
+If you need stock training then make sure to take our free courses.

 Stockpile offers two versions of gift cards, e-cards or actual, tangible cards.
 You can purchase Stockpile gift cards online or at popular retailers, like Safeway, with cash, credit card or PayPal.
 Just select the amount you want $10, $25, $50, or $100.
 Or purchase a custom amount, anywhere from $1 to $2,000.
 Then gift the card, either through email or in person.